 You should know that no matter what the insurance company offers you, you may have other options.
-If the initial offer is not enough, a workers’ compensation lawyer can help you seek a settlement that better covers your medical treatment costs.
+If the initial offer is not enough, a workers’ compensation lawyer in Atlanta can help you seek a settlement that better covers your medical treatment costs.

 - Permanent impairment benefits